Florida Sports Betting

 Jacksonville Jaguars logo Jacksonville Jaguars

-The third youngest franchise in the NFL, the Jacksonville Jaguars joined as an expansion team in 1995.
-The Jags would make the playoffs in four of their first five seasons, including a conference championship run in 1996.
+The third youngest franchise in the NFL, the Jacksonville Jaguars joined the NFL as an expansion team in 1995.
+The Jags made the playoffs in four of their first five seasons, including a conference championship run in 1996.
 Since then, however, success has come few and far between.
-Jacksonville has made just one playoff appearance in the last decade, an AFC South crown in 2017.
+Jacksonville has made just two playoff appearances in the last decade: winning the AFC South title in 2017 and 2022.

 The Jaguars' future does seem to be bright since selecting Trevor Lawrence as the No. 1 overall pick in the 2021 NFL Draft.
-They play home games at TIAA Bank Field and are coached by newly hired Urban Meyer.
+They play home games at TIAA Bank Field and are coached by Doug Petersen.

 Jaguars Odds